Pablerdo/ComfyUI-NoiseWarpVariableDegradation/readme.md

-# ComfyUI node to create warped noise from vide
+# ComfyUI node to create warped noise from video

 # WORK IN PROGRESS